Domestic Hot Water Systems

 Is there a tax credit for solar hot water systems?

 You will receive a 30% tax credit (with certified equipment).
-The tax credit is set to expire on 12/31/2016.
-Systems must be placed in service on or before December 31, 2016.
+The tax credit is set to decrease in 2020.

 A taxpayer may claim a credit of 30% of qualified expenditures for a system that serves a dwelling unit located in the United States that is owned and used as a residence by the taxpayer.
 The home served by the system does not have to be the taxpayer’s principal residence.
 The tax credit does not apply to solar water-heating property for swimming pools or hot tubs.
 Expenditures with respect to the equipment are treated as made when the installation is completed.
 If the installation is at a new home, the “placed in service” date is the date of occupancy by the homeowner.
 Expenditures include labor costs for on-site preparation, assembly or original system installation, and for piping or wiring to interconnect a system to the home.
 If the federal tax credit exceeds tax liability, the excess amount may be carried forward to the succeeding taxable year.
-The excess credit may be carried forward until 2016, but it is unclear whether the unused tax credit can be carried forward after then.
+The excess credit may be carried forward.

 For more information, please visit http://www.irs.gov/pub/irs-pdf/f5695.pdf or consult with your tax professional.